oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-latex-workflow.markdown

 Now, we've arrived at the pinnacle of our automated workflow: the creation of your resume.
 In this guide, I've used the 'Software Engineer' [resume template](https://github.com/oresttokovenko/resume_templates/tree/main/career_developer_template) that I personally created and had published to the Overleaf gallery.
 Feel free to adopt this template or choose one that better suits your career trajectory and preferences.

-I you have a base template that you prefer, you can add it to the automation process by simply adding it to the `_helpers` directory and make a quick modification to the `create_resume_files.sh` script to copy it when you generate the resume files.
+If you have a base template that you prefer, you can add it to the automation process by simply adding it to the `_helpers` directory and make a quick modification to the `create_resume_files.sh` script to copy it when you generate the resume files.

 Once you're satisfied with the content and layout of your resume, the `make compile` command is there to transcribe your LaTeX code into a polished pdf document.
-One of the great benefits of this automated system is the ability to iterate quickly: with every execution of `make compile`, your latest changes are integrated and immediately visible.
+One of the great benefits of this automated system is the ability to iterate quickly: with every execution of `make compile`, your latest changes are integrated and immediately visible in the pdf viewer tab in your IDE.

 ![Gif]({{site.baseurl}}/images/latex_workflow_pt3.gif)